redis/docs/content/operate/rc/subscriptions/maintenance/_index.md

 Redis can perform urgent maintenance at any time, even if you have set a manual maintenance window or have temporarily [skipped maintenance]({{< relref "/operate/rc/subscriptions/maintenance/set-maintenance-windows#skip-maintenance-temporarily" >}}).
 Redis will notify you by email when urgent maintenance starts and ends.

+### Major upgrades

+We won't schedule major upgrades or upgrades that might include breaking changes until you opt-in to those changes.
+You can opt-in to specific major changes on the [subscription page]({{< relref "/operate/rc/subscriptions/view-pro-subscription" >}}).

 ## Notifications

 Redis will notify you by email when maintenance starts and ends.
-If Redis needs an action from you to start maintenance, Redis will notify you with a reasonable amount of time before planned maintenance.
+If Redis needs an action from you to start maintenance, we will notify you with a reasonable amount of time before planned maintenance.

-For major upgrades or upgrades that might include breaking changes, you will receive an advance notification with sufficient time to prepare before the upgrade.

 If you want to receive maintenance notifications by email: